nathanielgreen/heressomeplacesinthecityyoucanworkonyourlaptop/README.md

 - [x] ~~Markers not removed when they are out of a new chosen radius~~
 - [x] ~~Loop breaks when null data is entered~~
 - [ ] Null data (empty fields) can be entered into the database.
+- [ ] If a postcode is present 'Search Near Me' button still uses that address